seaneoo/umcu-api/README.md

+> [!WARNING]
+> I will no longer be hosting an instance of this API in the near future.
+If you would like to keep using it, please create your own server.

 # UpcomingMCU API

 UpcomingMCU (UMCU) API is a free, consumable-only REST API to retrieve data about the productions within the [Marvel